grpc/proposal/A52-xds-custom-lb-policies.md

 This load balancer will be responsible for generating the configuration of its child policy, `weighted_target_experimental`.
 To do this, two sources of information will be combined:

 - The newly defined xDS WRR Locality configuration with the child policy config
-- Locality weights from a new resolved address attribute
+- Locality weight from a new address attribute
-  - Passed in similar manner as the xDS client
   - Populated by the `xds_cluster_resolver` policy
+  - Added for each address, just like the locality attribute today

 These two elements will be combined to create the `weighted_target_experimental` configuration with a weighted policy selection for each locale.
 The format of this configuration will not change, allowing the `weighted_target_experimental` policy to remain unchanged.